hetima/WpfThemeColorCheatsheet/README.md

 ## Usage

-1. Open `index.html` in your browser
+1. Open [WPF Theme Color Cheatsheet](https://hetima.github.io/WpfThemeColorCheatsheet/) in your browser
 2. Use the search bar to filter brushes by name or opacity
 3. Click sort buttons to reorder brushes
 4. Click any brush card to copy its name to clipboard